HyeonuPark/internship-rs/README.md

 If desired string is found then use it.
 If not, just create a new one and put them also to the pool.

+Or, you can just use `internship` and ignore all the hassle.
+Why not?

 # What does this library provide?

 This crate exposes `IStr` type correspond to `Rc<str>` but guaranteed to be unique over its value within thread.
+Every instance of `IStr` are per-thread cached to archive this goal.

 Additionally, `IStr` does not heap-allocate small strings that can be fit on stack, typically up to 15 bytes on 64bit machine.